 In the oil and gas sector, Lou’s regulatory experience includes pipelines (greenfield, conversion and toll-related issues), heavy oil/oilsands development, well licensing, off-target penalties, pooling, common processors and carriers, processing facilities, public consultation, facility proliferation, environmental matters, facility emissions, land reclamation, emergency response and surface rights.

-Lou’s litigation experience includes many types of contractual disputes involving oil and gas industry issues, operating and royalty agreement disputes and other general matters.
-In addition, he has litigated electrical energy and facility–related issues.
-He has appeared before numerous regulatory tribunals, including the Alberta Utilities Commission, Alberta Energy Resources Conservation Board, British Columbia Utilities Commission, Alberta Environmental Appeal Board, Alberta Surface Rights Board, National Energy Board and the Alberta Securities Commission.
-Lou also has experience litigating securities-related matters.
+Lou’s litigation experience includes many types of contractual disputes and electrical energy and facility–related issues.
+He has appeared before numerous regulatory tribunals, including the Alberta Utilities Commission, Alberta Energy Resources Conservation Board, the Natural Resources Conservation Board, Alberta Environmental Appeal Board, British Columbia Utilities Commission, Alberta Environmental Appeal Board, National Energy Board, Canadian Energy Regulator and the Alberta Securities Commission.
 He has appeared in all levels of Alberta courts and has extensive experience in mediation and arbitration.